djimelec/EBC-Bilateral-Brain-Stimulator/README.md

 # EBC-Bilateral-Brain-Stimulator

-Electronic equipment for EMDR psychotherapy foreground of EMDR
+Electronic equipment for EMDR psychotherapy

+Foreground of EMDR

 In 1987, Francine Shapiro, an American psychologist, found that voluntary eye movements reduced the intensity of the anguish of negative thoughts.